 Since early December, security teams have been scrambling to deal with the fallout from the Log4Shell vulnerability (CVE-2021-44228).
 This vulnerability was particularly serious given the broad deployment in internet-facing systems of the Log4j service.
-Because of the massive surge of exploit scanning we observed, and requests from our Community, we created a publicly available set of IOCs to help security teams defend themselves from the massive barrage of vuln checking and remote code execution attempts.
-Within 24 hours, were were able to stand up data sets that included:
+Because of the massive surge of exploit scanning we observed and requests from our Community, we created a publicly available set of IOCs to help security teams defend themselves from the massive barrage of vuln checking and remote code execution attempts.
+Within 24 hours, we were able to stand up data sets that included:

 The consistent feedback we received was that this data was most helpful in the early (and most crucial) hours and days of this exploit storm.

 After things calmed down, we asked ourselves a question - how were people using the data?
 When we reached out to ask folks, we found two general use cases:

 These use cases were particularly interesting to us, given the traditional viewpoint that IP blocking is not useful.